-SUMMER: As the heat increases, pansies give way to summer favorites such as dahlia and zinnia.
-Grasses mature, while Russian sage and sedum hit their stride.
-Elsewhere in the bed, white cleome towers above yellow lantana and yellow marigolds -- all heat-loving plants that can take some neglect.
+As temperatures rise, cool-season pansies give way to summer standouts dahlia and zinnia.
+Grasses mature, while perennials Russian sage and sedum hit their stride.
+They’re all heat-loving plants that can take some neglect.

-WINTER: Thanks to trees and shrubs, and hardscaping elements such as a bench and birdbath, the garden bed’s structure shines even in winter.
+With trees, shrubs, and hardscaping elements such as a bench and birdbath, the garden bed has handsome structure in winter.
 Urns filled with evergreen boughs, pinecones, redtwig dogwood branches, and fruit are the new focal points.
 Hollies offer red berries, while snow tops off buff-colored sedum flowerheads.

 B) Pansies (Viola x wittrockiana), Zones 8–11 or annual